 14. Water your lawn less or even better: ditch the lawn.
 Plant native species instead.
 They are better adapted to your local climate and thus need less water and fertilising to thrive.
 They are also more resilient to pests.
 And birds and insects love them.

 […] the American lawn is one of the greatest mass brainwashings of all time.
-How we all voluntarily signed up to spend untold hours growing and cutting a non-native monoculture of green which we lace with poisons to kill plants and insects never ceases to amaze. – Bill Heavey
+How we all voluntarily signed up to spend untold hours growing and cutting a non-native monoculture of green which we lace with poison to kill plants and insects never ceases to amaze. – Bill Heavey

 15. Thinking of installing a swimming pool in your backyard?
 Think twice.
 A typical residential pool contributes about 1.4t COâ‚‚e per year.
 If you already have one